catalyst-cloud/catalystcloud-docs/source/first-instance/quickstart.rst

 Requirements
 ************

-Before we get started, you will have to source an openRC file.
+Before we get started, you will have to source an OpenRC file.
 This will give you the required environment variables, so that you are able to create resources on your project.
-You can find a guide :ref:`here<command-line-interface>`  on how to source an openRC file.
+You can find a guide :ref:`here<command-line-interface>`  on how to source an OpenRC file.

 Once this is done, you can follow any of the guides below, to create your instance.